 The Sensory Support shared service has a revenue budget of £1,241,000 which is funded by the dedicated schools grant.
+There is no additional call on the Councils' revenue resources.

 The Shared Service currently employs 32.5 FTE.
 This is not expected to change over the coming year.